ja0x01/ja0x01.github.io/index.md

 # $ whoami
 João M. Gomes
-...a Cybersecurity engineer, passionate about hardware, hacking, linux and low level programming. i use arch, btw.
+…a cybersecurity engineer, passionate about hardware, hacking, Linux, and low-level programming.
+I use Arch, btw.